Software-Improvement-Group/sigridci/docs/workflows/agile-development-process.md

 <img src="../images/agile-vicious-cycle.png" width="500" />

 The problem with degrading technical quality is that it will eventually reduce stability.
 People make mistakes because the consequences of certain changes are not clear.
-Most of these mistakes will be caught by the development and test process, but this leads to additional time being spent on correcting the mistakes, reducing productivity.
-Moreover, some mistakes will inevitably *not* be caught, leading to issues in production.

-Once this has been going on for some period of time, people tend to get scared.
-They become over-defensive to avoid causing issues in production, reducing both speed and agility.
-This will cause technical debt to increase even more, as people will prefer workarounds rather than fixing problem structurally, as they are afraid making structural changes will break something.

-The only way to address this is by also making software quality agile.
-Ensuring quality and non-functionals should be part of every sprint and every ticket, so that it becomes a regular part of the process rather than an afterthought that needs to be managed independently.
+This will cost more time, as people spend more time on correcting the mistakes, or even to production issues when things *really* go wrong.
+The only way to avoid this vicious cycle of technical debt is by also making software quality agile, rather than something that needs to be managed independently from the normal process.

 ## Where does Sigrid fit in Scrum rituals?